 Under Title IX, Rohman has conducted and overseen investigations of sexual assault complaints at numerous colleges, universities, and K-12 districts.
 He serves as a senior trainer with T9 Mastered Training for Campus Investigators, a program focused Title IX investigations.
 Additionally, he was an investigator for attorneys in landmark litigation filed on behalf of service women and men sexually assaulted in the U.S. military.

 Previously, Rohman was a member of the Equity Oversight Panel of the Los Angeles Sheriff’s Department, which oversees Internal Affairs investigations in the Department.
 He was appointed by a federal judge as the monitor of a consent decree addressing the treatment of disabled inmates in the Orange County jails.
 He served as the executive director of the Los Angeles City Office of Discrimination Investigation, which conducted more than 300 employment discrimination investigations, and provided recommendations to the City Council on policy changes.

-Keith Rohman has worked as an investigator in both the public and private sectors for more than 30 years.
-As president of PII, he has been involved in many high-profile cases, including litigation related to the torture of prisoners at Abu Ghraib; allegations of shootings of Iraqis by Blackwater, Inc.; the enslavement of dozens of Thai workers in an El Monte, California, sweatshop; and the trial against Los Angeles police officers accused of beating Rodney King.
-Rohman has also conducted investigations in death penalty cases in California, Utah, Alaska, Arizona, and Washington.
-His investigations have taken him throughout the United States, as well as to Mexico, Germany, Jordan, South Africa, and Turkey.
+Throughout his career, Rohman has worked on numerous high-profile civil and criminal cases.
+He conducted investigations related to the torture of prisoners at Abu Ghraib; allegations of shootings of Iraqis by Blackwater, Inc.; the enslavement of dozens of Thai workers in an El Monte, California, sweatshop; and the trial against Los Angeles police officers accused of beating Rodney King.
+Rohman also worked as a defense investigator in over 30 death penalty cases throughout the United States.